richardlarocque/gdcp/README.md

 The first time you use it, it should try to open up a web browser and ask you to authorize the app.
 You may be asked to provide your Google login credentials.
-It's know that's a bit odd for a command line app, but it appears that there's no way around it.
+I know that's a bit odd for a command line app, but it appears that there's no way around it.

 Once that's done, there will be an auth token stored in your OS's